cloudmailin/docs.cloudmailin.com/content/features/virus_scanning.md

 CloudMailin has the ability to scan incoming messages for viruses, malware and other malicious content.

-Through our partnership with [AttachmentScanner](http://www.attachmentscanner.com/), we can scan all of the email attachments that CloudMailin receives via the API.
+Through our partnership with [AttachmentScanner], we can scan all of the email attachments that CloudMailin receives via the API.
 We also have the ability to prevent an HTTP POST from being made to your website if we believe that a virus may have been found.

-Please
-[contact us](http://www.cloudmailin.com/contact_us) if you would like more details about enabling virus scanning on your email server.
+Please [contact us] if you would like more details about enabling virus scanning on your email server.

 ## Virus Scanner Output